-3.1 Pre-Installation Checklist
+A.2.
+Pre-Installation Checklist

-To perform a complete TECgt200 installation, the following items are required:
+To perform a complete TECgt installation, the following items are required:

-- 1. TECgt200 Computer - 2.
-DFU(s) or Driver on Coil Ignition Coils. - 3.
-Resistor Core Spark Plug Wires (see notes on Spark Plug Wires) - 4.
-TECgt200 Wiring Harness w/ Power Harness - 5.
-Windows-based PC-type Computer (see notes on Computer Requirements) - 6.
-Serial Connector Cable (DB9) for PC or USB Cable - 7.
-Crank Position Sensor (Magnetic Sensor) - 8.
-60 (-2) Tooth Crank Trigger Wheel or 120 (-4) Tooth Cam Trigger Wheel - 9.
-Coolant Temperature Sensor (CLT)
+- 1. TECgt Computer

+- 2. DFU(s)

+- 3. Resistor Core Spark Plug Wires (see notes on Spark Plug Wires)

+- 4. TECgt Wiring Harness w/ Power Harness

+- 5. Windows-based PC-type Computer (see notes on Computer Requirements)

+- 6. Serial Connector Cable (DB9) for PC

+- 7. Crank Position Sensor (Magnetic Sensor)

+- 8. 60 (-2) Tooth Crank Trigger Wheel or 120 (-4) Tooth Cam Trigger Wheel

+- 9. Coolant Temperature Sensor (CLT)

-10. Manifold Air Temperature Sensor (MAT)
+- 10. Manifold Air Temperature Sensor (MAT)

-11. Manifold Air Pressure Sensor (MAP)
+- 11. Manifold Air Pressure Sensor (MAP)

-12. Throttle Position Sensor (TPS)
+- 12. Throttle Position Sensor (TPS)

-13. Exhaust Gas Oxygen Sensor (EGO)
+- 13. Exhaust Gas Oxygen Sensor (EGO)

-14. Idle Air Control Motor (IAC)
+- 14. Idle Air Control Motor (IAC)

-15. Knock Sensor (KNK)
+- 15. Knock Sensor (KNK)

-16. Fuel Rail(s) and Fuel Pressure Regulator (see notes on Fuel Pressure Regulator)
+- 16. Fuel Rail(s) and Fuel Pressure Regulator (see notes on Fuel Pressure Regulator)

-17. High Pressure Electric Fuel Pump (see notes on Fuel Pump)
+- 17. High Pressure Electric Fuel Pump (see notes on Fuel Pump)

-18. Fuel Injectors (see notes on Fuel Injectors)
+- 18. Fuel Injectors (see notes on Fuel Injectors)

-19. Fuel Injector Wiring Harness
+- 19. Fuel Injector Wiring Harness

-20. Throttle
+- 20. Throttle

-21. Wire Terminal Crimping Tool (available from Electromotive)
+- 21. Wire Terminal Crimping Tool (available from Electromotive)

-22. Shrink Tubing
+- 22. Shrink Tubing

-23. Assorted Wire Crimp Terminals
+- 23. Assorted Wire Crimp Terminals

-24. Drill
+- 24. Drill

-25./4" Bolts for DFU(s) & TECgt200 ECU
+- 25. 1/4" Bolts for DFU(s) & TECgt ECU

-26. Soldering Gun
+- 26. Soldering Gun

-3.2 Mounting the Main Computer and DFU
+A.3.
+Mounting the Main Computer and DFU

-For utmost reliability, install the TECgt200 computer where temperatures will not exceed 150°F (65°C).
-The TECgt200 computer should be installed in the passenger compartment of the vehicle where it will not be exposed to the elements.
+For utmost reliability, install the TECgt computer where temperatures will not exceed 150°F (65°C).
+It is recommended that the TECgt computer be installed in the passenger compartment of the vehicle where it will not be exposed to the elements.
 A good location is in the kick panel of a vehicle originally equipped with a factory ECU.
-As a second choice, the TECgt200 may be mounted in an area that is partially exposed to the elements.
-It must not be mounted above or close to any exhaust or oil piping.
+If the TECgt must be mounted in an area that is partially exposed to the elements, there should not be a problem; the circuit board is completely sealed for harsh environment installations.
 A well vented area is recommended, particularly in engines utilizing most of the injector channels and operating at sustained high speeds.
-It should be noted that the TECgt200 might get hot under prolonged high-rpm operation.
-As long as air is moving around the ECU, there is no risk of damage to the TECgt200; just be careful not to burn yourself on the unit!
-Secure the TECgt200 ECU with four 1⁄4" socket head cap screws.
-If the wiring harness goes through the firewall, a suitable grommet must be used to avoid chafing.
+It should be noted that the TECgt might get hot under prolonged high-rpm operation.
+As long as air is moving around the ECU, there is no risk of damage to the TECgt; just be careful not to burn yourself on the unit!
+Secure the TECgt ECU with four 1⁄2 socket head cap screws.
+The wiring harness should be passed through the firewall using a suitable grommet to avoid chafing.